+- turnover

+reflecting the

+share of revenue

+from green

+activities of

+investee

+companies

-- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (OpEx) reflecting green operational activities of investee companies.
+- capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

+- a green economy.

+operational expenditure

+(OpEx) reflecting green operational activities of investee companies.